Visit the institution website for COVID‑19 updates

 Students will be joining the largest English PGCE programme in the country, allowing them to benefit from a team of tutors with unparalleled expertise in the subject.
 Students will also be able to develop supportive peer networks, sharing ideas and resources.

-Sessions at the IOE are interactive and practical, and students will participate in a range of group and individual activities, some of which involve collaboration with schools and other organisations including Shakespeare’s Globe and the British Film Institute.
+Sessions at the IOE are interactive and practical, and students will participate in a range of group and individual activities, some of which involve collaboration with schools and other organisations, for example Shakespeare\'s Globe and the British Film Institute.
 The PGCE year ends with a Theatre in Education project that involves a tour to partnership schools.

 Course contact details